huggingface/blog/dask-nlp.md

 )
 ```

-We’ll apply the `compute_scores` function for text classification in parallel on our Dask DataFrame using `map_partitions`, which is like a parallel version of a pandas `apply`, and applies our function in parallel on each pandas DataFrame in the larger Dask DataFrame.
+We’ll apply the `compute_scores` function for text classification in parallel on our Dask DataFrame using `map_partitions`, and applies our function in parallel on each pandas DataFrame in the larger Dask DataFrame.
 The `meta` argument is specific to Dask, and indicates the data structure (column names and data types) of the output.

 ```python
 from transformers import pipeline